 Premises Liability Attorneys Owensville, MO

 Premises liability attorneys in Owensville, MO.
-Property owners in Owensville, MO have a duty to ensure their property is reasonably safe for patrons.
-But too often, they fail in that responsibility, and good people are injured through the property owner's negligence.
-When that happens, you need knowledgeable Owensville, MO premises liability attorneys to get you the maximum compensation you're entitled to.
-At Halvorsen Klote, our attorneys are dedicated to leveling the playing field between large corporations and insurance companies and injury victims every day.
+Anyone who is in control of a property in Owensville, MO has a duty to take reasonable precautions to prevent injuries on the premises.
+Unfortunately, a lot of times they neglect that duty, and innocent people are injured through the property owner's negligence.
+If you or a loved one was injured on someone else's property, you need experienced Owensville, MO premises liability attorneys to fight for your rights.
+At Halvorsen Klote, our attorneys are committed to leveling the playing field between large corporations and insurance companies and injury victims every day.
 We take cases in both Missouri and Illinois, and fight hard so our clients can finally get a sense of justice and recognition.
-Speak to our premises liability attorneys today 866-382-4167 or contact us through our website for a free case review.
+Call our premises liability attorneys today 866-382-4167 or fill out our online form for a complimentary consultation.

 What Are the Premises Liability Laws in Missouri and Illinois?

-The laws in each state are largely similar: A property owner has an obligation to inform people of or fix a "dangerous condition" they either knew of or should have known of through reasonable care.
-If they don't, they are responsible for any injuries sustained as a result of the poorly maintained property.
+The laws in each state are largely similar: A property owner has an obligation to inform people of or repair a "dangerous condition" they either knew of or should have been aware of through reasonable care.
+If they don't, they are responsible for any injuries suffered because of the dangerous condition.

-The states are different in one key way, related to the duty of care property owners must give different types of visitors.
+The states are different in one key aspect, and it concerns the duty of care property owners must give different kinds of visitors.

 Types of Visitors in Owensville, MO Premises Liability Cases

-- Invitees — A business invitee is someone whose presence on the property benefits the property owner or manager.
-This can include people dining at a restaurant or someone watching a movie at a movie theater.
-Invitees can also be considered people on property the public is allowed to be on, such as bike paths or a library.
-Those in control of the property can be held accountable for an invitee's injuries caused by dangers they knew about or should have known about.
+- Invitees — A business invitee is someone who is visiting the premises to benefit themselves and/or the proprietor.
+This can include a customer in a retail store or someone shopping in a grocery store.
+Invitees can also be considered people on property the public is allowed to be on, such as a park or a library.
+Those in control of the property are liable for an invitee's injuries caused by hazards they knew about or should have known about.

-- Licensees — A licensee is someone who is on the property with the owner's permission, but there is no express financial benefit to either of them.
-These can be social guests, but the law might apply to someone who stopped into a store just to ask for directions.
-In Illinois, licensees have the same legal protections as invitees.
-In Missouri, property owners can only be held accountable for hazards they had express knowledge of; the "should have known" standard doesn't apply when a licensee is injured.
+- Licensees — A licensee is someone who is on the property with the owner's consent, but for personal, non-business reasons.
+These can be social guests, but the law might apply to someone who came into a store just to use the restroom.
+In Illinois, there is no legal distinction between invitees and licensees.
+In Missouri, property owners can only be held accountable for hazards they had express knowledge of – not ones they "should have known about.

-- Trespassers — Trespassers are on the site illegally.
-Because of that, they do not have the same protections as invitees and licensees, meaning they can't sue the property owner to get compensated for their injuries.
-There are a couple of exceptions:
+- Trespassers — Trespassers are on the property illegally.
+Because of that, they do not have the same protections as people that are allowed to be there, meaning they can't sue the property owner for a financial recovery.
+There are two exceptions:

-- Pursuant to Illinois Premises Liability Act and Missouri Revised Statute §537.349, property owners are not immune from liability if they acted with "willful and wanton conduct."
-Meaning, if the owner created or maintained a hazardous condition because they wanted to injure a trespasser, the trespasser may be able to sue the owner.
+- Pursuant to Illinois Premises Liability Act and Missouri Revised Statute §537.349, a landowner can still be liable for a trespasser's injuries if the landowner acted with "willful and wanton conduct."
+Meaning, if the owner created or maintained a hazardous condition because they wanted trespassers to get hurt, they can still be held accountable.

-- Under the attractive nuisance doctrine, property owners may be liable if a child gets hurt while trespassing.
+- Under the attractive nuisance principle, a child who is trespassing may be considered an invitee.
 An "attractive nuisance" is something present on the property that could be alluring to a child.
-Examples could be swimming pools, trampolines or construction projects.
-If a child is injured by or because of an attractive nuisance, the child and their family can make a claim for a financial recovery.
+Examples could be swimming pools, ladders or power tools.
+In this instance, the family of the child may still sue the landowner for the child's injuries.

-- Breach of duty — If they neglect their responsibility, property owners are considered to have breached their duty.
-That could mean not mopping up a wet spot on the floor, or not roping off a area of the property that has a dangerous condition.
+- Breach of duty — If they fail in their obligation, that constitutes a violation of that responsibility.
+That could mean not mopping up a wet spot on the floor, or not putting a "wet floor" sign out.

-- Causation — Did the hazardous condition cause or contribute to your injuries?
-If you fell because you had improper footwear for conditions, it's likely not the property owner's fault.
-Similarly, if you didn't observe warning signs because you weren't looking where you were going, the property owner may argue that you were injured because you were distracted, not because of the hazard.
+- Causation — Did the dangerous condition cause or contribute to your injuries?
+If you fell because somebody ran into you, you may not be able to show that the property owner was negligent.
+Likewise, if you didn't see warning signs because you were looking at your phone, you might not have a valid claim.

-- Damages — To have a valid claim, you have to show that you suffered injuries, loss and other expenses.
-Usually, you need to show financial loss, including lost wages and medical bills, to make a claim for emotional harm and pain and suffering.
+- Damages — To have a valid claim, you have to have suffered harm.
+Usually, you need to show financial harm, including lost wages and medical expenses, to make a claim for emotional harm and pain and suffering.
 If you sustained a few bumps and scrapes, but didn't need medical attention or miss any time off work, you likely do not have enough to make a case.

-Halvorsen Klote's Owensville, MO premises liability attorneys have taken on, proven and won these types of cases before.
-If you have any doubts about the validity of your claim, or have questions about filing a personal injury lawsuit, call one of our attorneys for free today at 866-382-4167.
+Halvorsen Klote's Owensville, MO premises liability attorneys have gotten great results for our clients in a variety of cases.
+If you have any doubts about the validity of your claim, or have questions about filing a personal injury lawsuit, don't hesitate to speak to one of our attorneys at no charge at 866-382-4167.

-Types of Premises Liability Accidents in Owensville, MO
+Types of Premises Liability Cases in Owensville, MO

 Slip and Falls